Gluten Free Fig Newtons (Homemade, Paleo)

 - Cornstarch or arrowroot powder can replace tapioca flour.

-- This recipe uses fresh figs. De-stem figs if needed.
+- This recipe uses dried figs. De-stem figs if needed.

 - If you only have access to dried figs, you will need to add a little more maple syrup while mixing to achieve a sticky paste.